 - Preheat oven to 375F.
 Have a baking sheet ready.

-- In a large mixing bowl, beat together the butter and 2 tablespoons powdered sugar until light and creamy, about 2-3 minutes.
+- In a large mixing bowl on medium-high spped (with the paddle attachment if using a stand mixer), beat together the butter and 2 tablespoons powdered sugar until light and creamy, about 2-3 minutes.
 Beat in the vanilla.

-- Gradually beat in the flour and salt until a dough forms, about 1 minute (it'll look crumbly and dry, but it'll come together.).
+- Scrape down the bowl then on low speed, gradually beat in the flour and salt until a dough forms, about 1 minute (it'll look crumbly and dry, but it'll come together.).
 Add the chocolate chips.

 - Bake 6-8 minutes or until firm and lightly browned.
-Cool for a few minutes, then roll in remaining 1 tablespoon powdered sugar.
+Cool for 5 minutes then roll in remaining 1 tablespoon powdered sugar.
 Cool completely.

 Store in an airtight container for up to 5 days.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.